theforeman/foreman-packaging/README.md

 ## HOWTO: build multiple packages

 If you have multiple packages that you want to build together because they depend on each other, `mockchain` can be very helpful.
-To do this:
+To do this use Obal `mock`:

-1. Use tito to generate a SRPM for every package.
-Run  `tito build --srpm --test --builder` on every package directory
-1. Run `mockchain -r el7-scl --tmp_prefix tfm --recurse /tmp/tito/*.src.rpm`
-to build the SRPMs created in the previous step.
-This will attempt to build all your packages in alphabetical order and will retry.
-1. The results of mockchain will be put in '/var/tmp/mock-chain-tfm.../'.
-To benefit from that and avoid building packages that were already successfully built, run  `mockchain -l /var/tmp/mock-chain-tfm.../` adjusting the path for the location of your packages.
+   obal mock rubygem-rails rubygem-actioncable --config mock/el8.cfg

 ## HOWTO: removing a package